upperlinecode/intro-to-swift/day-6/username-generator-walkthrough.md

 <p align="center">
   <img src="https://github.com/upperlinecode/intro-to-swift/blob/master/day-6/images/un-gen-button-action.png" height="200px" hspace="20">
 </p>
+- Inside of the IBAction, store the text from each text field in a constant.
+The IBOutlets for each text field have a property "text" that can be used to retrieve this data.

 - Our View Controller should now look like this:
 ```Swift
 class ViewController: UIViewController {